PatrickH89/NotesWebApp/README.md

 ## Technologies
 * ASP.NET CORE - version 3.1
-* MVC design pattern
+* design pattern: MVC
+* Entity Framework Core - version 5.0.8
+* MS SQL Server database
+* HTML5

 To-do list:
-* Entity Framework Core - version XXX
-* SQL Database
 * Bootstrap 4
-* HTML5
 * CSS3

 ## Setup
-Just download the project und let it run in Visual Studio.
+* still under construction and not working!
+I will write it in here, if its downloadable for usage Just download the project und let it run in Visual Studio Community.
-The notes web app will be startet and a sql db will be created so you can start writing your first note.
+The notes web app will be started and a sql db will be created thus you can start writing your first note.

 Later on I will explain how to use the notes web app with MS SQL Server as a live web app on your windows desktop.